a-memme/election_analysis/README.md

 # Election_Analysis

 ## Project Overview
 Colorado Board of Elections employee giving the following tasks to analyze the election results of a recent local congressional election and perform an audit.
-This audit was to provide information on
+This audit was to provide information on the following:

 - the total number of votes cast
 - the complete list of candidates who received votes, how many votes each candidate received, and what percentage of the total vote each candidate received